-Students who seek accommodation should notify the Vice President of Student Engagement of their specific limitations and, if known, their specific requested accommodations.
+Students who seek accommodation should notify the Executive Vice President/Director of Training of their specific limitations and, if known, their specific requested accommodations.
 Students will be asked to complete the Accommodations for Disabilities form and supply medical documentation supporting the need for accommodation.
 Please contact Student Services at (216) 881-1700 x139 to get a form and begin the process.

 Classroom accommodations are not retroactive but are effective only upon the student sharing approved accommodations with the instructor.
-Therefore, students are encouraged to request accommodations as early as feasible with the VP of Education to allow for time to make appropriate preparations.
+Therefore, students are encouraged to request accommodation as early as feasible with the Executive VP/Director of Training to allow for time to make appropriate preparations.

-OTC does not discriminate on the basis of disability in admission or access to, or treatment or employment in, its programs or activities in accordance with the regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. §794.
-Mr. Michael Campbell, Director of Administration / Operations / Finance coordinates the College's responsibilities under Section 504, and can be contacted at mcampbell@ohiotech.edu or 216-881-1700 ext.
-132.
+OTC does not discriminate based on disability in admission or access to, or treatment or employment in, its programs or activities in accordance with the regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. §794.
+Mr. Adam Webb, Executive VP/Director of Training coordinates the College's responsibilities under Section 504 and can be contacted at awebb@ohiotech.edu.